 Tier 15: Survivability

-- Suggested for encounters: without heavy-hitting mechanics, where you’d like a no-fuss survival bonus
+- Suggested for encounters: without heavy-hitting mechanics, where you’d like a no-fuss, passive survival bonus.

-A personal absorb on a 30-second cooldown, Stone Bulwark Totem offers Resto Shaman the opportunity to proactively mitigate incoming damage while they tend to healing other people in raid.
-(As a point of reference, the absorb for Hard Mode T14 testing was roughly equivalent to a 43k-44k intital absorb with 14-15k every 5 seconds thereafter).
-While the total contribution of this totem is comparatively small given its duration and absorb value, the fact that it does scale with the Shaman’s stats means that it will not have scaling problems that Stoneclaw had in Cataclysm.
+A personal absorb on a 60-second cooldown, Stone Bulwark Totem offers Resto Shaman the opportunity to proactively mitigate incoming damage while they tend to healing other people in raid.
+Dropping SBT will result in a fairly substantial shield for the first 10 seconds, and then a quarter-strength shield that is refreshed ever 5 seconds for the remaining duration of the totem.
 Do note that absorbs are not cumulative in nature and last only for the specified interval.

-- Suggested for encounters: with continual damage or times when you know you won’t be able to focus healing on yourself (think: getting onto Nefarian platforms).
+- Suggested for encounters: with continual damage or times when you know you won’t be able to focus healing on yourself.

-A personal damage reduction cooldown on a medium-length timer (not as great as Priests’ Dispersion but better than Hunters’ Deterrence), this talent does exactly what the tooltip says, at zero mana cost.
+A personal damage reduction cooldown on a 90-second cooldown, this talent does exactly what the tooltip says, at zero mana cost.
 Historically, Astral Shift has not been sufficient to “soak” nearly-fatal attacks.

 - Suggested for encounters: with heavy-hitting attacks, where survival is crucial.